awsdocs/iam-user-guide/doc_source/access-analyzer-findings-view.md

 **Updated**
 A timestamp for the most recent update to the finding status, or the time and date the finding was generated if no updates have been made\.
-It may take up to 30 minutes after a policy is modified for Access Analyzer to again analyze the resource and then update the finding\.
+It may take up to 30 minutes after a policy is modified for IAM Access Analyzer to again analyze the resource and then update the finding\.

 **Status**
 The status of the finding, one of **Active**, **Archived**, or **Resolved**\.